altocodenl/tagaway-mobile/tagaway/lib/readme.md

          }
 ```

 If there is a `currentMonth` already set, before we include a piv into `queryResult ['pivs']`, we need to check the time range determined by `currentMonth`.
-If the piv doesn't fulfill it, we excxlude it.
+If the piv doesn't fulfill it, we exclude it.

 Otherwise, we include it into the list of pivs.
 We do this in a map that containas three properties: